-Be More Creative at Work
+Vacation Can Help You be More Creative at Work

 I get it, it’s easy to become wrapped up in work and think that you just can’t get away.
 But the reality is that by not taking vacation, you run a higher risk of burnout – which is bad for both you and your employer.

 It’s possible to reap health benefits with only a 24-hour break!
-According to WebMD, you can reduce stress, increase positivity and motivation PLUS lower the risk of heart disease with just one day off.
+According to WebMD, you can reduce stress, increase positivity and motivation, PLUS lower the risk of heart disease with just one day off.

 Whether you take the time off to enjoy a vacation, have a day to yourself, run errands or whatever else, a day when you’re paid not to work is golden.